 The above results allow for a general conclusion to be drawn.
-Average power minimization ignores both temporal and spatial thermal variation, while peak power minimization only considers temporal thermal variation.
+Average power minimization suffers due to temporal and spatial thermal variation.
+Peak power minimization ignores spatial thermal variation.
 Peak temperature minimization takes both types of thermal variation into account.
-In addition, task mobility given a floorplan and other tasks in the same benchmark explain why our approach obtains a higher peak temperature reduction for some benchmarks than the others.
+Variation in floorplan and other task execution times results in variation in task mobility, resulting in variation in the peak temperature improvements achieved by our approach.

-VII.C.
-Performance of Steady-State Analysis Based Heuristic
+C. Performance of Steady-State Analysis Based Heuristic

-We assess the performance of our SSAB algorithm (Section V) by comparing its solutions to the ones from the MILP (Section IV-A) as well as the results from Xie's and Hung's Heuristic 1 [11], which we refer to as the X&H heuristic.
+We assess the performance of our SSAB algorithm (Section V) by comparing its solutions to the ones from the MILP solver (Section IV-A) as well as the results from Xie's and Hung's Heuristic 1 [45], which we refer to as the X&H heuristic.
 The X&H heuristic calls HotSpot to compute the temperatures.
-Figure 6 compares the results from the SSAB and X&H heuristics to the optimal solution from the MILP formulation.
+Figure 5 compares the results from the SSAB and X&H heuristics to the optimal solution from the MILP formulation.
 We used HotSpot to compare the peak temperatures for a fair comparison.
 Results for benchmarks that were not successfully solved by the X&H algorithm are omitted.

-The X&H heuristic deviates from the optimal solution by $10.94 \,^{\circ}$ C on average and $38.40 \,^{\circ}$ C in the worst case.
-On the other hand, the SSAB heuristic finds an optimal solution in many cases while giving results that deviate by at most $3.40 \,^{\circ}$ C from optimality (and $0.22 \,^{\circ}$ C on average) requiring at most 50 binary search iterations for each benchmark.
+The X&H heuristic deviates from the optimal solution by 10.94 °C on average and 38.40 °C in the worst case.
+On the other hand, the SSAB heuristic finds an optimal solution in many cases while giving results that deviate by at most 3.40 °C from optimality (and 0.22 °C on average) requiring at most 50 binary search iterations for each benchmark.
 Both heuristics require similar running times, but the SSAB heuristic never performs worse than the X&H heuristic.

-When the X&H heuristic was tested against the 10 TGFF benchmarks mentioned previously, we found that it could only solve two of the benchmarks, with a maximum deviation from optimality of 7.74 °C. On the other hand, the SSAB heuristic could solve four, one of which was a benchmark that the MILP solver could not find a solution to.
+When the X&H heuristic was tested on the 10 TGFF benchmarks mentioned previously, we found that it could only solve two of the benchmarks, with a maximum deviation from optimality of 7.74 °C. On the other hand, the SSAB heuristic could solve four, one of which was a problem instance so large that it proved intractable for the MILP solver.
 For the three other benchmarks, the SSAB heuristic found the same solutions as the MILP solver.